geotopmodel/geotop/tests/README.rst

 How to Add a test
 =================

-*Cmake* is configured to check if geotop.inpts file is present in each subdirectory of *tests/1D* and *tests/3D*.
+*CMake* is configured to check if geotop.inpts file is present in each subdirectory of *tests/1D* and *tests/3D*.
 Then the test is added in ctest.
 Files inside *output-tabs* and *output-maps* are compared with the outputs within the following directories, if present: